AcroMedia/commerce_pos/README.md

   * Search API Index: If your site has any API indexes installed they will be available here.
 You can use your API index or Drupal's default search to query the database for products.
+    * Extra note: If you decide to use Search API, the index you choose must be based on the commerce_product entity, as it uses the IDs to grab the product.
   * Select which of the available products you would like to integrate with Commerce Point of Sale.
   * For each selected product you may choose an image field (product must